 Four months ago, the novel Coronavirus was so unreal that skeptics called it a “hoax”.
 The tone is very similar to those who have repeatedly called Climate Change “mythical” “non-existent” and “an expensive hoax”.

 Four months since, Coronavirus is as real as it can get.
 The whole world has been caught out and is stuck in a limbo.
 No one knows what will happen tomorrow.
 Be it an individual, a company or a country, we consider insurance to be an essential step to being equipped to deal with a crisis.
 However, when the entire world is dealing with a crisis at the same time, the insurance sector will be spread too thin to cover us all.

-There have been numerous reports of the insurance companies’ failure to pay the claims related to Coronavirus by taking a defence that the contracts either implicitly or explicitly exclude pandemics from the insurance coverage.
-While some of the regulatory authorities are trying to make it compulsory for the insurance companies to pay these claims and some customers have approached the courts against the insurance companies, it is a systematic failure on part of the insurance sector that has led to the current situation.
+There have been numerous reports of insurance companies’ failing to pay the claims related to Coronavirus by taking a defence that the contracts either implicitly or explicitly exclude pandemics from the insurance coverage.
+While some regulatory authorities are trying to make it compulsory for the insurance companies to pay these claims and some customers have approached the courts against the insurance companies, it is a systematic failure on part of the insurance sector that has led to the current situation.